exoworlds/clio2016-2017/Bohlman- Hours Worked.md

 revise writing report in style of scientific journal (rough draft) work on pyds9 fix(when Katie is gone)
-Make a document write up of the second data set I worked with
+Make a document write up of the second data set I worked with Mess with coeffcients of data of original to see if I can get closer linear measurements Organize data in the table
+Using the exact same pixels in the mask? check this on both thingies Check mean vs. median measurements check staring pixel of pythin compared to idl row column/column row?

 SKYPE KATIE AROUND 11 OR 12 TUCSON TIME
 Send emails with regular progress reports